conleym/mac-setup/README.md

 1. Run `init.sh` to install ansible for the default (`3.9`) python.
 1. Run `bootstrap.sh` to bootstrap using this installation.
 This installs a newer python version.
+1. Remove (or rename) the `3.9` virtual environment in `.virtualenv`.
-1. Run `init.sh` again to install ansible for the new python.
+1. Run `init.sh` again to recreate the virtual environment with the newer python version.
 1. (Optional) install the development dependencies by running `dev-init.sh`.
 1. Run `setup.sh` as needed.
-This will run the ansible installed for the newer python version.
+This will now use the newer python virtual environment.

 ### Upgrading python.